This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 You will need to fill out a medical questionnaire when you apply and disclose your medical history from the past 24 months, including any hospital visits, surgeries, and any chronic or pre-existing conditions.

-Where Is and Isn’t Covered with SafetyWing Nomad Health
+Where Is and Isn’t Covered with SafetyWing Nomad Insurance Complete

-SafetyWing Nomad Health coverage is limited to 30 days per trip in Hong Kong, Singapore, and the USA.
+SafetyWing Nomad Insurance Complete coverage is limited to 30 days per trip in Hong Kong, Singapore, and the USA.
 You can take as many trips as you like, but your total days in these countries need to be less than 180 days per policy year.
 Plus, coverage is limited to emergency care only.
-There is the option to add and pay for more coverage, in Hong Kong, Singapore, and the USA.
+There is the option to add and pay for more coverage with the Hong Kong, Singapore & US add-on.

-SafetyWing Nomad Health cannot arrange for direct billing with hospitals in these countries, so you’ll need to pay for your own care first, then make a claim: Cuba, Iran, NK, Somalia, South Sudan, Sudan, Syria, Zimbabwe.
+SafetyWing Nomad Insurance Complete cannot arrange for direct billing with hospitals in these countries, so you’ll need to pay for your own care first, then make a claim: Cuba, Iran, North Korea, Palestine, Somalia, Sudan, South Sudan, Syria, and Zimbabwe.

 Other than those stipulations, you are covered in every other country in the world for short and/or long trips.

-SafetyWing Nomad Health has a minimum of one year of coverage.
+SafetyWing Nomad Insurance Complete has a minimum of one year of coverage.
 After that, you can renew your policy on a yearly basis.

 You will need to reapply for a new coverage policy every 12 months as the policy does not carry over from year to year.
 That means, for example, if you have a pre-existing condition, you will have to have that pre-existing condition reevaluated every year.
 If you develop a chronic condition during your policy year, when it comes time to renew, you would have to list it as a pre-existing condition on your new application.

-The price of SafetyWing Nomad Health depends on what age bracket you fall into.
-As of right now, for people in the 18-39 range, the Standard plan is $123 USD/month, while the Premium plan is $238 USD/month.
-We’ll get into the difference between the two plans below.
+The price of SafetyWing Nomad Insurance Complete depends on what age bracket you fall into.
+As of right now, for people in the 18-39 range, the Standard plan is $161.50 USD/month.

-Check out SafetyWing’s price calculator to figure out how much your coverage would cost.
+Check out SafetyWing’s pricing by age calculator to figure out how much your coverage would cost.

 Deductible